Paul Mooney (comedian): BET Comedy Awards

 The majority of Mooney's performance was edited out of the televised broadcast and not aired.

-The N-Word
+The N-word

-On November 26, 2006, Mooney appeared on CNN and talked about how he would stop using the word " due to Michael Richards's outbursts on stage at the Laugh Factory.
+On November 26, 2006, Mooney appeared on CNN and talked about how he would stop using the word "nigga" due to Michael Richards's outbursts on stage at the Laugh Factory.
 He referred to Richards as having become "his Dr. Phil" and "cured" him of the use of the epithet.
-Mooney also said, "We're gonna stop using the n-word.
-I'm gonna stop using it.
-I'm not gonna use it again and I'm not gonna use the b-word.
-And we're gonna put an end to the n-word.
-Just say no to the n-word.
-We want all human beings throughout the world to stop using the n-word."

 On November 30, Mooney elaborated upon these remarks from his appearance on CNN as a guest of Farai Chideya on the National Public Radio program News & Notes.
 He declared that he would convene a conference on this controversial subject in the near future, as well as perform his first "n-free" comedy in the upcoming days.